dirmeier/jassen/README.md

 ## Usage

-To play a game of Jassen, call:
+To play a game of Jassen, call

 ```bash
 cd jasssen